teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 and per-channel policy controls and remains inactive by default.
 MB757 adds an explicit, namespace-safe repository cleanup action after the supervised `short-content-v3` pilot proved that the legacy cleanup verb cannot address API v3 state.
 MB758 adds a read-only factoid data capability.
-MB759 places only the pure `factoid` and `factoids` readers in an inert package behind the existing lifecycle and per-channel policy controls; it adds no Partyline mutation or automatic activation.
-MB760 adds an on-only factoid write facade, but no package requests it and no operational command, policy or activation changes.
+MB759 places the pure `factoid` and `factoids` readers in an inert package behind the existing lifecycle and per-channel policy controls.
+MB760 adds an on-only factoid write facade.
+MB761 lets the same package request that facade for `learn` and `forget`, still with no new Partyline mutation, automatic activation or policy change. `observe` suppresses the shadow write and leaves the historical handler as the only mutating path.

 ## Is the package operationally ready?